 "Measure what is measurable, and make measurable what is not so." - Galileo

-We are developing new approaches and tools in molecular biology, microfluidics, and microscopy, and combining them in novel ways to study the gene-expression and physiology of microbes at different levels (single molecule, single cell, population) and designing software to extract meaning information from these data.
-We have developed several platforms to quantify the growth, death, lag, and gene-expression of individual cells over many generations in constant or complex changing conditions for systems-level analysis or for characterising synthetic systems.
+We are developing new approaches and tools in molecular biology, microfluidics, microscopy, and machine-learning, and combining them in novel ways to study the gene-expression and physiology of microbes at different levels (single molecule, single cell, population) and designing software to extract meaning information from these data.
 We iteratively use computational modelling to interpret the observations and to predict testable outcomes, and use experiments to refine and refute these predictions.